 Fall is just around the corner, yaaaaaay!
 In case you guys didn’t know already, Fall is my favorite season!
 Did you know that vegetable gardens aren’t just for summer?
 In fact there is a hugemongous selection of fall and winter crops to be planted at the end of August or beginning of September.
-This is a list of my fall garden must haves.
+Oh and by the way, it was not until recently that I stumbled across the fact that industrial Greenhouses, built by professionals for the ones in the nursery and produce business, tend to be top-notch with the best building materials and state-of-the-art manufacturing equipment.
+I mean, I guess that is why they are called professionals, aren’t they?
+Not that we common people had a chance!
+Nevertheless, this is a list of my fall garden must haves.

 This is going to be a very video heavy post.
 I am a very visual learner and think videos help so much, especially for all y’all first time gardeners out there.

 Fall gardens might be my favorite for another reason.
 They are supper easy to start and maintain.
 You don’t have to worry about when to start your seeds indoors or when to transfer them outside.
 In fact you just sprinkle a few seeds in the ground and cover them with dirt (direct sow).
 If you are starting to farm on bigger land as a large-scale process, you might need to make use of equipment like crimper rollers.
 These can help kill cover crops and produce mulch, so that weed growth is suppressed and water can seep in better into the soil.
 Actually most fall produce does better with the direct sowing method than starting indoors and transplanting.
 Then you just make sure they stay well watered and pick them when they are ready!
 You could also incorporate some light installations (websites like https://scynceled.com/shop/green-house-lights/) if your vegetable garden requires one!